General

 Identifiers for Assets and Administration Shells

 In the domain of smart manufacturing, the assets need to be uniquely identified worldwide [4] [20] by the means of identifiers (IDs).
-The Administration Shell also has a unique ID (see Figure Figure 3).
+The Administration Shell also has a unique ID (see Figure 3).

 Figure 3.
 Unique Identifier for Administration Shell and Asset (Modified Figure from [4])